Skip to content Skip to footer navigation

 Here's where things get slightly more compelling for the Aldi pot.
 The Kmart Dutch oven doesn't mention any warranty on the box or online product listing.

-The Aldi Dutch oven, meanwhile, comes with a warranty certificate for five years
+The Aldi Dutch oven, on the other hand, comes with a warranty certificate for five years

-The Aldi Dutch oven, meanwhile, comes with a warranty certificate for five years, so if the pot reveals itself to be defective during that period, you'll be entitled to a repair, replacement or refund (realistically, I doubt they will be repairing this pot for you, so a replacement or refund seems a more likely outcome).
+The Aldi Dutch oven, on the other hand, comes with a warranty certificate for five years.
+So if the pot reveals itself to be defective during that period, you'll be entitled to a repair, replacement or refund (realistically, I doubt they will be repairing this pot for you, so a replacement or refund seems a more likely outcome).

 The warranty does clearly exclude normal wear and tear, or damage incurred by misuse (the pot comes with a manual with cleaning and care instructions).
 It also mentions that some staining of the pot is considered normal.